aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 ---
 layout: post
-title: using little space for things of little importance - tinkering with compression
+title: Little Space for Things of Little Importance - Tinkering with Compression
-date: '2023-01-31'
+date: '2023-01-29'
 ---

 I was watching [this video](https://www.youtube.com/watch?v=tSuCa8zN4mo) from Numberphile where [Zoe Griffiths](https://zoelgriffiths.co.uk/) tries to memorize the sequence of Red and Black cards.
-And I was thinking, "What would be the simplest way to store this sequence in a computer file?".
+And I was thinking, "this is a good example to explain how compression works".

-The world of Compression Algorithms is divided into two nations.
-On one side are the lossless compression algoriths; which do lossless.
-On the other side there are lossy compression algoriths, which do lossy and work around that.
+A compression algorithm can either be a lossless or a lossy algorithm.
+A compression algorithm is consideres lossless when there is no information reduction after compressing; these kind of algorithms work by reducing statistical redundancy, e.g. by back-referencing repeated portions of the data.
+The ZIP format implements lossless compression.
+On the other hand, the lossy algorithms remove unnecessary data or noise from the original representation.
+The decompressed representation obtained after reversing a lossy compression is only an approximation of the original representation.
+MP3 uses lossy data compression

-Let's write our own compression algorithm to store the sequence of Red and Black cards in a deck of cards.
+What I'm implementing here is a form of lossless compression called Run-Length Encoding (RLE), and it will be used to store the sequence of Red and Black cards in a deck of cards.
+You can find the source code [here](https://github.com/aziflaj/cardcompress/).

 ## First, some boilerplate
 I can't do deck compression without having a deck first.
 So, let there be Card: